Boneghazi: History

 At first, members reacted positively, although some had concerns about the legality of Darling's actions.
 Soon, however, some members began accusing Darling of disturbing the dead or desecrating graves.
+Darling justified their actions by claiming that they had only taken bones that were already aboveground, and that they cared more about Holt Cemetery's dead than most New Orleanians, given the cemetery's disheveled state.
 The group's moderators defended Darling—who, while white-passing, is described by Vice as a "witch of color"—under their anti-shaming rule.
 One member identified the unnamed graveyard as likely being Holt Cemetery, a potter's field for the indigent—which Darling initially denied—but Darling's critics argued that the bones they were collecting were disproportionately of poor, non-white people.
 One user wrote, "you are implementing white supremacist and colonialist tactics to do your bidding".
 The moderators attempted to foster discussion of the racial aspects of the dispute, but some users still left the group in disgust.

 On December 12, a New Orleanian shared a screenshot of the post on her Facebook, which called Darling a "little shithead" and a "fucking cultural vulture" and warned them to "stay the fuck out of Holt Cemetery or [their] bones might get broken".
 The post made its way around social media, and local news outlets began to pick up the story.
 On December 17, a Tumblr user made a call-out post accusing Darling's Tumblr blog, littlefuckinmonster, of bone-stealing; then, another user publicized screenshots of the Facebook thread, noting that littlefuckinmonster's profile picture was of Darling, the same picture used on their Facebook account.
-The call-out post had received over 31,000 notes by the next morning.'
+The call-out post had received over 31,000 notes (engagements, including reposts and likes) by the next morning.'